the 100% home compostable mailer bag alternative, customisable to your brand.

 be careful not to add cooked food, meat or bones, dairy, bread, pasta, oils, pet poo, diseased plants or pest weeds, and of course no inorganic material, like plastic!

-shred it up to speed it up. tearing up your compostic cling film, cardboard, or chopping organic matter into smaller bits before you add it to your compost will help the process along.
+shred it up to speed it up. tearing up your compostic mailer, cardboard, or chopping organic matter into smaller bits before you add it to your compost will help the process along.

 give it a turn every now and then. your compost needs to be well aerated to properly decompose, so tumble or turn it every week or so, or better yet, every few days.